Garrison Kane

 Garrison Kane, also known as Weapon X and Kane, is a character appearing in American comic books published by Marvel Comics.
+Garrison Kane was created by Fabian Nicieza and Rob Liefeld, debuting in X-Force #2 (September 1991).

+Kane is a cyborg created by the Weapon X program, and is often associated with X-Force and related characters.
+His cybernetic enhancements give him a range of abilities, including superhuman strength and the ability to create weaponry.

 Publication history

-Kane was created by Fabian Nicieza and Rob Liefeld, and debuted in X-Force #2 (1991).
+Kane was created by Fabian Nicieza and Rob Liefeld, and debuted in X-Force #2 (September 1991).
+He appeared in Cable #1-4; 37-39, Deadpool: The Circle Chase, Wolverine (Vol. 2), and Weapon X (Vol. 2), in which he died in issue #12.
+He also appeared in Deadpool: Bad Blood.

 Fictional character biography

 Kane is a former member of Cable's mercenary team Six Pack.
 During a mission in Iran, the team is ambushed by Stryfe, a clone of Cable.
 Prevented from rescuing the entire team, Cable flees through time, leaving his friends behind.
 In the ensuing destruction, Kane loses his arms and legs.
 The Weapon X program transforms Kane into a cyborg, grafting cybernetic arms in place of his real ones.

 Kane is loaned to the Canadian government's Department K to work as a covert operative.
 Kane battles Deadpool and is tasked with capturing Cable.
 To this end, he forms the group Weapon P.R.I.M.E., believing Cable and Stryfe to be the same person.
 After learning the truth about Stryfe, Kane battles him and the Mutant Liberation Front in Mexico.
 Cable brings Kane to the 40th century, where he is given new bionic arms and weaponry.

 After returning to the 20th century, Kane rejoins Six Pack, but eventually retires from mercenary work.
 He is later seen working for Advanced Idea Mechanics, during which he battles Wolverine and Alpha Flight.
-Kane eventually starts a romantic relationship with Copycat, with both working in a community theater.
+Kane starts a romantic relationship with Copycat, with both working in a community theater.

-Kane later rejoins Weapon X and has his cybernetic parts upgraded, giving him the ability to replicate the abilities of any member in Weapon X. Kane later confronts Madison Jeffries, a former member of Alpha Flight who has been brainwashed into working for Weapon X leader Malcolm Colcord.
-Kane copies Jeffries' technopathic abilities to shut down his army of Box robots, dying in the process.
+Kane later rejoins Weapon X and has his cybernetic parts upgraded, giving him the ability to replicate the abilities of Weapon X's members.
+Kane confronts Madison Jeffries, a former member of Alpha Flight who was brainwashed into working for Weapon X leader Malcolm Colcord.
+Kane copies Jeffries's technopathic abilities to shut down his army of Box robots, dying in the process.